 Barndoor Skate Facts

 - Perhaps most notably, the Barndoor Skate did not have the distinction of being known as a separate species until 1898.
 In addition, the fascinating animal is one of the largest known skates found in any ocean.

 - Sadly, however, as recently as the early 1990’s, this creature nearly suffered a tragic fate.
 That’s because it nearly became another one of the earth’s species to vanish forever, as a result of commercial fishing.

 - But, its current listing by the IUCN is Endangered, and reflects the population growth thanks to some protective measures.
 Its estimated population is now nearly what it was prior to the 1960’s when intense commercial fishing of species began.

 Barndoor Skate Physical Description

-The Barndoor Skate attains an average body length of slightly less than 5 ft (1.5 m).
-Exceptional specimens may reach lengths of as much as 6.5 ft (2 m).
+Firstly, the impressive Barndoor Skate attains an average body length of slightly less than 5 ft (1.5 m).
+However, exceptional specimens of the species sometimes reach lengths of as much as 6.5 ft (2 m).

-While the body is relatively large, the tail is comparatively short.
-In addition, an average weight is approximately 40 lb (18 kg).
+Meanwhile, the body of the animal grows relatively large.
+But, rather surprisingly, its tail develops comparatively short.
+In addition, an average weight of the remarkable creature equals about 40 lb (18 kg).

-They are a species of boneless fish, and their skeletons are composed of cartilage.
-The eyes are on the upper surface and are quite close together.
-The upper body is primarily brown or reddish brown and is often covered with dark spots and light streaks.
-The underside ranges from white to a light gray in color.
+Further, its eyes developed on the upper surface and quite close together.
+The upper body appears primarily brown or reddish brown and is often covered with dark spots and light streaks.
+Yet, the underside ranges from white to a light gray in color.